hdlinhnguyen/myproject_on_BOO/README.md

-# This is my original project.
+# This is my sutyding project.
 All the errors are mine.